 Students at Redlands benefit from a Faculty that is deeply committed to off-campus education and study.
 A clear manifestation of this is the Faculty’s activity in leading travel courses during the university’s May Term period each year.

 Experiential in practice, these courses are frequently interdisciplinary in design and offer distinct opportunities for exploratory and creative course content.
 The mixture of travel, experiential learning and interdisciplinary design allows for a series of study options that are unique in composition and provide educational opportunities that are not possible during regular semesters.
 Typically, many of these courses also satisfy Liberal Arts Foundation and/or Liberal Arts Inquiry requirements.

-May Term Travel Courses either fully take place away from the university or offer a split model where courses are divided between a period of on-campus study, with a minimum of 10-14 days off-campus.
+Approximately 10-15 credit-granting courses are offered each May Term session, some of which may require pre-requisites.
+The majority of these courses take place outside of the United States though there are commonly multiple domestic options in a variety of academic areas.
+May Term travel courses either fully take place away from the university or offer a split model where courses are divided between a period of on-campus study, with a minimum of 10-14 days off-campus.
 The average class-size is 14-15 students per course.

 All students participating in May Term travel courses who demonstrate financial need are eligible for Travel Course Grants.
 While not exclusively a need-based award, a student’s financial circumstance, as determined by the university, is a priority consideration in the selection of grant recipients.

 In order to apply, students need to submit the online May Term Travel Course Grant application by the application deadline of Thursday, September 30th.
 You must use your Redlands account to complete this grant application.
 No late applications will be accepted.

 Students from first-years to seniors are eligible to apply for May Term travel grants.
 Financial aid eligibility is required.
 Students are only eligible for one May Term travel grant during their time as undergraduate students at Redlands.